harrifeng/osa-playground/README.md

 #### Install required software packages
 In the spirit of using Ansible, a [playbook](./nodes-playbook.yml) was developed to prepare the nodes for deployment.
 As an added bonus running the the playbook will identify any issues you may have with passwordless ssh, internet connectivity, etc... before you run the OpenStack Ansible playbooks.

-**NOTE: You will need to update the [hosts](./hosts) file with the IP addresses that correspond to your nodes.
+**NOTE: You will need to update the [hosts](./hosts) file with the IP addresses and usernames that correspond to your nodes.
 Also, it is recommended that you run Ansible from a separate deployment host.**

 ```
 $ ansible-playbook --private-key={key filename} -i ./hosts nodes-playbook.yml